freedev/solr-payload-string-function-query/README.md

 I started to use payloads because I had the classical per-store pricing problem.
 Thousands of stores across the world and different prices for each store.
-I found payloads very useful started to use it for many reasons, like enabling/disabling the product for such store, save the stock availability, or save the other info like buy/sell price, discount rates, and so on.
+I found payloads very useful for many reasons, like enabling/disabling the product for such store, save the stock availability, or save the other infos like buy/sell price, discount rates, and so on.
 But All those information are numbers, but stores can also be in different countries, I mean for example would be useful also have the currency and other attributes related to the store.

 ## Requirements